Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 # Lost Artifacts

 A mod that adds **lost artifacts** scattered all across Hallownest.
-Obtaining the Sharpened Nail unlocks the Artifacts inventory tab, where the nail can be imbued with an artifact's **trait** to give it powerful effects.
+Obtaining an artifact unlocks the Artifacts inventory tab, where the nail can be imbued with an artifact's **trait** to give it powerful effects.
 Upgrading the nail grants more artifact slots, and different slots give traits different levels.
+With the Pure Nail, slots can even be overcharged to grant an increase in its level.
 Combine traits, discover synergies, and vanquish enemies using the power of these artifacts!

 ### Dependencies
 - SFCore
 - Satchel
 - ItemChanger

+### Inventory Controls
+- Jump - Equip and unequip artifacts
+- Attack - Switch overcharged slot
+- Directions - Move between artifacts or slots

 ## Integrations